 Top-Selling Electric Car Manufacturers

-Tesla holds the top spot as the top-selling electric vehicle manufacturer.
+BYD held the top spot as the top-selling electric vehicle manufacturer in 2025

 But there is a serious battle between Tesla and BYD in the electric vehicle market.
-We show the top 10 top-selling BEV makers in 2022:
+We show the top 10 top-selling electric car makers in 2025:

 Meanwhile, several new players are making their presence felt in the EV industry.